This is a story on how to attract and hire passive candidates. PS! We at Toggl use a skills testing tool Toggl Hire for that.

 Previously rejected candidates are potentially great hires, provided you took care of two things.

-- First, you need to keep a database of previous applicants.
+- Firstly, you need to keep a database of previous applicants.

-- Second, you need to treat your candidates with respect throughout the application process.
+- Secondly, you need to treat your candidates with respect throughout the application process.

 Candidate experience throughout hiring is of vital importance, even for those candidates you don’t intend to hire.
 Show off the company culture and present yourself as a great place to be – even if they are rejected.
-This way, passive candidates will be more likely to get back to you once you reach out again.
+This way, you have a greater chance to hire passive candidates from a past talent pool as they will be more likely to get back to you.

 If you haven’t already met your perfect hire in the past, someone you know might have crossed paths with them.
 Even though the Internet has immense importance in our everyday lives, it still hasn’t replaced word of mouth.